xjy2061/Treasure/README.md

 compile 'org.xjy.android.treasure:treasure:1.0.0'
 ```

-Then set the authority of `ContentProvider` used by treasure like this:
+Then set the authority of `ContentProvider` used by treasure in the `android`-`defaultConfig` section of your `build.gradle` file like this:

 ```gradle
 android {